Table of contents

 The result?
 Stronger alignment, more trust, and a culture that evolves with your people.

-3. Measure success
+3. Measure success with feedback

 Don’t wait until next year to find out if your celebration made an impact.
 Build in a few simple ways to capture feedback and track engagement from day one.